Email Verification

 According to HubSpot, email lists degrade quickly, with about 22.5% of contacts going invalid each year due to typos, role-based emails, or domains that vanish or only exist as catch-alls.
 That means nearly one in five contacts might fail silently.

 Manual checks are useful for quick tests, but they lack the accuracy and scale that serious email campaigns demand.
-Verification tools give teams the reliable results needed to validate email addresses and keep performance strong.
+Verification tools give teams the reliable results needed to validate email addresses, protect response rate, and keep follow-ups moving.

 Manual checks can only go so far.
-Large mailing lists need a solution that delivers accurate results instantly, without sending test messages or waiting days for confirmation.
-That is where Listmint stands apart.
+Businesses dealing with large mailing lists need a solution that delivers accurate results instantly, without sending test messages or waiting days for confirmation.
+That is where Listmint makes a difference.

 Email lists consist of about 30 to 40 percent of catch-all addresses, and most tools leave them flagged as risky.
 Those leads usually get thrown away, even though many of them are valid.